 Unemployment in India is a complex problem with numerous overlapping and intertwined causes; however, it is possible to identify several key causes.
 This article will attempt to describe and outline these causes, which vary from macro-level factors (e.g. overall slow economic growth as well as population increases) to more micro-level factors (e.g. the joint family system of business).
 Understanding the causes of unemployment is the first step in beginning to rectify this major problem and creating a society in which everyone is able to find a sustainable livelihood for themselves and their families.

-According to Centre for Monitoring Indian Economy (CMIE), an economics and business think-tank, as of 2018, unemployment in India had risen to 31 million individuals looking for jobs.
-The lowest unemployment rate in India was 3.4% (July 2017) but has now risen to 7.1%.
+According to the Centre for Monitoring Indian Economy (CMIE), an economics and business think-tank, as of January 2023, unemployment in India was 7.2%.
+That means tens of millions individuals are looking for jobs.
+The lowest unemployment rate in India was 3.4% (July 2017).

 Causes of Unemployment in India